JaimisMiyani/Traffic-Sign-Recognition-Using-CNNs/README.md

 ## Dataset Path

+You can download the GTSRB dataset from Kaggle using the following link: [GTSRB - German Traffic Sign Recognition Benchmark](https://www.kaggle.com/datasets/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign).
+Once you have downloaded the dataset, you can unarchive it and name the folder `assets`.
 Before running the code, ensure that you have set the correct path to your dataset.
 The dataset should be organized and placed in the specified directory.
 Update the `assets_path` variable in the code to point to the location of your dataset.

 ```python